awsdocs/amazon-lumberyard-user-guide/doc_source/cloud-canvas-cloud-gem-speech-recognition-cgp.md

 + You are using a Lumberyard project that has the Speech Recognition Cloud Gem enabled\.
 In the Lumberyard Project Configurator, select the **CloudGemSamples** project as the default project\.
 If you want to use a different project, enable the **Cloud Gem Speech Recognition \[PREVIEW\]** and **Microphone** gems, and then [build your project](building-your-lumberyard-game-project.md)\.
 + You have used [Understanding Cloud Canvas Resource Manager](cloud-canvas-ui-rm-overview.md) to create a project stack and deployment\.
 + You have opened the Cloud Gem Portal\.
 In Lumberyard Editor, choose **AWS**, **Open Cloud Gem Portal**\.
-+ Starting in Lumberyard 1\.13, Cloud Gem Speech Recognition supports microphone input from Windows, iOS, MacOS, and Android operating systems\.
++ Starting in Lumberyard 1\.13, Cloud Gem Speech Recognition supports microphone input from Windows, iOS, macOS, and Android operating systems\.

 ## Opening the Speech Recognition Cloud Gem<a name="cloud-canvas-cloud-gem-speech-recognition-cgp-opening-the-speech-recognition-cloud-gem"></a>